ray-di/ray-di.github.io/manuals/1.0/en/AOP.md

 This approach imposes limits on what classes and methods can be intercepted:

 *   Classes must be non-final
-*   Methods must be public or protected
+*   Methods must be public
 *   Methods must be non-final
 *   Instances must be created by Ray.Di.